 DLP tools that use regular expressions to detect sensitive information, as Google Drive DLP does, tend to have a relatively high error rate.
 Regular expression matching often results in a high percentage of false positives, as well as a statistically significant percentage of false negatives.

 Exact word match, also used by Google Drive DLP, has a tendency to produce false negatives, due to its very rigid, limited definitions.
+Admins must regularly manage rule updates to address new types of sensitive data or changes in business needs.

 What actions it can take based on the DLP labels